Find more money without more work

 2. Get Paid for Your Opinion

 We all have one right!
-So why not get paid for yours.
-There are plenty of survey sites out there who are looking for your opion and are willing to share some of their revenue with you.
-One of our favorites is Swagbucks.
+So why not get paid for them There are plenty of survey sites looking for your opinion and willing to share some of their revenue.
+Our favorite is Survey Junkie.
 You’ll get paid to watch videos, review products, take surveys and even shop.
-Sign up today and you will land yourself an extra $5!
+We suggest setting up a strategy to make $1-3 a day by answering surveys while watching TV.
+You could earn an extra $350-1000 a year with this alone!
+Sign up today.

 3. Increase contributions to your HSA or FSA